 OWEN CAMPBELL (Clegg) was last on stage in Playwrights Horizons’ production of Indian Summer.
 He has been in numerous films and television shows, including As You Are (Special Jury Award, Sundance 2016), as well as “Boardwalk Empire” (HBO) and “The Americans” (FX).
 He is a founding member of the Zoo City Art Collective.

 SALLY ROGERS (Alice).
-Born in Cheshire and trained in London.
-New York theatre: Blue Heart (BAM/Out of Joint).
-London theatre: most recently The Good Canary directed by John Malkovich at the Rose Theatre; Hangmen (Royal Court, Wyndham’s); The People are Friendly, Uganda, Killing the Cat, Our Country’s Good (all Royal Court); Children’s Children (Almeida); The Duchess of Malfi, Billy Liar, Murmuring Judges, The Resistible Rise of Arturo Ui, Black Snow (all National Theatre); Rita Sue and Bob Too, A State Affair, Some Explicit Polaroids, Blue Heart (all Out of Joint).
-Other UK theatre: Blithe Spirit, Oliver Twist (Bristol Old Vic) and A Midsummer Night’s Dream (Chester).
-Film and television credits include: “Cold Feet,” “Siblings,” “The Syndicate,” “Little Britain,” “Messiah,” “Pepys,” “The Lakes,” “Murphy’s Law,” “Playing the Field,” “Out of Hours,” “The Bill,” and “A Touch of Frost.”
+New York theatre: Blue Heart (BAM, Out of Joint).
+London theatre: most recently The Good Canary directed by John Malkovich at Rose Theatre; Hangmen (Royal Court, Wyndham’s); The People are Friendly, Uganda, Killing the Cat (Royal Court Theatre); Our Country’s Good (Young Vic, London and international tour); Children’s Children (Almeida Theatre); The Duchess of Malfi, Billy Liar, Murmuring Judges, The Resistible Rise of Arturo Ui, Black Snow (National Theatre); Rita Sue and Bob Too, A State Affair, Some Explicit Polaroids, Blue Heart (Out of Joint).
+Other U.K. theatre: Blithe Spirit, Oliver Twist (Bristol Old Vic) and A Midsummer Night’s Dream (Chester).
+Film and television credits include “Cold Feet,” “Siblings,” “The Syndicate,” “Little Britain,” “Messiah,” “Pepys,” “The Lakes,” Murphy’s Law, “Playing the Field,” “Out of Hours,” Press, “Come Fly with Me” and “A Touch of Frost.”

 MATTHEW DUNSTER (Director).
-Directing credits include Hangmen, Liberian Girl (Royal Court), The Seagull, A Midsummer Night’s Dream (Open Air Regent’s Park), Love’s Sacrifice (RSC), The Love Girl & the Innocent, You Can Still Make a Killing (Southwark Playhouse), Mametz (National Theatre Wales), Before the Party (Almeida), A Sacred Flame (English Touring), Saturday Night and Sunday Morning (Royal Exchange Manchester), Mogadishu (Royal Exchange Manchester and Lyric Hammersmith), The Most Incredible Thing (Sadler’s Wells), and The Two Gentlemen of Verona (Royal & Derngate, Northampton).
-As a writer his credits include: Children’s Children (Almeida), You Can See the Hills (Royal Exchange Manchester/Young Vic), A Tale of Two Cities (Regent’s Park Open Air Theatre) and his re-imagining of Hans Christian Anderson’s The Most Incredible Thing (Sadler’s Wells).
+Directing credits include Hangmen, Liberian Girl (Royal Court), The Seagull, A Midsummer Night’s Dream (Open Air Regent’s Park), Love’s Sacrifice (RSC), The Lightning Child and Doctor Faustus (Shakespeare’s Globe), The Love Girl & the Innocent, You Can Still Make a Killing (Southwark Playhouse), Mametz (National Theatre Wales), Before the Party (Almeida Theatre), A Sacred Flame (English Touring), Saturday Night and Sunday Morning (Royal Exchange Manchester), Mogadishu (Royal Exchange Manchester and Lyric Hammersmith), The Most Incredible Thing (Sadler’s Wells).
+Writing credits include Children’s Children (Almeida Theatre), You Can See the Hills (Royal Exchange Manchester), Two Clouds Over Eden.
+Writing for BBC R4: “Depth of Field” and “Poor Echo.”
+Directing for R4: “Love and Money.”